carbon-language/carbon-lang/docs/design/tuples.md

 tuples as arguments.
 We are hoping for a purely type system answer here without needing templates to be directly involved outside the type system as happens in C++ variadics.

+### Type vs tuple of types

+Is `(Int, Int)` a type, a tuple of types, or is there even a difference between the two?
+Is different syntax needed for these cases?